Jane A. Restani: Department of Justice career

 She was admitted to practice law in California in 1973 and began her legal career in the Civil Division of the Justice Department, where she served as a trial attorney from 1973 to 1976.
 She served as assistant chief of the Commercial Litigation Branch of the Civil Division from 1976 to 1980.
 She served as Director of the Commercial Litigation Branch of the Civil Division from 1980 to 1983.

 Trade Court service

 On November 3, 1983, President Reagan nominated Restani to serve as a Judge of the United States Court of International Trade, to the seat vacated by Judge Herbert N. Maletz.
-She was confirmed by the United States Senate on November 15, 1983 and received her commission the following day.
+She was confirmed by the United States Senate on November 15, 1983, and received her commission the following day.
+She served as the Chief Judge from November 1, 2003, to November 1, 2010.
 She assumed senior status on March 1, 2015.

-Views on Wikipedia

-In the case BP Products North America v.
-US, Court No. 06-00184, Restani wrote, "Based on the ability of any user to alter Wikipedia, the court is skeptical of it as a consistently reliable source of information.
-At this time, therefore, the court does not accept Wikipedia for the purposes of judicial notice."
+Notable decisions

+In 2006, Restani sat by designation on a United States Court of Appeals for the Second Circuit panel hearing Bill Graham Archives v.
+Dorling Kindersley, Ltd., in which the plaintiff appealed a holding that the defendant's unlicensed use of several images of Grateful Dead concert posters in its coffee-table history of the band was fair use and not copyright infringement.
+Restani wrote the unanimous opinion affirming the district court, holding that since the images had been used transformatively, the archives could not assert market harm, and that the publisher's negotiations for a licensing fee did not foreclose them from later asserting fair use.

+On May 28, 2025, the panel on which Judge Restani sat ruled that the International Emergency Economic Powers Act of 1977 did not authorize President Trump to impose the Liberation Day tariffs.